filipdanic/blogfolio/src/source/_posts/red-flags-on-your-resume.md

 ---
 title: The Red Flags on Your Resume
 seo_description: Lear about the red flags that recruiters look on your resume.
-Learn how to write a good CV!
+Learn how to write a good resume or CV!
 promo_photo: /content/images/2020/resume-red-flags.jpg
 date: 2020-09-28
+updated: 2020-10-07
 tags:
 ---